Emirate of Ras Al Khaimah: Transportation

 Saqr Port, located in the industrial area of Khor Khwair, is the emirate's main port, providing bulk and container services.
 It is the largest bulk-handling port in the Middle East.
 It has eight deep-water berths, each 200 m long, is dredged to 12.2 m and has two "ro-ro" ramps plus specialised berths for handling bulk cement and aggregate.
 Other services include ship-handling, crew changes, and 40000 m2 of covered storage, together with a vast open storage area.
 It is also the closest port in the UAE to Bandar Abbas, Iran, but there is no shipping from Saqr port to Bandar Abbas.

 Ras Al Khaimah International Airport (RKT) offers cargo and passenger services to a variety of destinations covering the Middle East, North & East Africa, Central Asia, the Indian Subcontinent and Europe (to Luxembourg).
-It serves as a hub for low-cost carrier Air Arabia and, in May 2019, it was announced that direct flights operated by Pegasus airline would commence to Istanbul, Turkey, from Ras Al Khaimah in October 2019.
+It serves as a hub for low-cost carrier Air Arabia and, in May 2019, it was announced that direct flights operated by Pegasus Airlines would commence to Istanbul, Turkey, from Ras Al Khaimah in October 2019.
+In 2023, Qatar Airways started direct flights from Ras Al Khaimah International Airport, connecting the emirate to the airline's 160 global destinations via Doha.

 SpiceJet, India's second largest carrier, announced in October, 2019 that RAK Airport would become its first overseas hub in a deal that brought with it direct flights from the Indian capital New Delhi to Ras Al Khaimah.